 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
 This had been suspended during the COVID-19 pandemic, so patients were encouraged to leave feedback on one of the on-line forums.
-The practice was also looking at ways of using technology for patients to provide feedback in the future.
+The practice had received feedback from 25 patients on-line in the last year.
+We saw that 24 were positive, and the feedback had been reviewed and evaluated within the practice.
+In addition, the practice had given out feedback forms to patients, and had received 23 responses in the three months up to this inspection.
+The responses were overwhelmingly positive.